-Jean-Pierre Kingsley served as Canada’s chief electoral officer from 1990 to 2007.
+Jean-Pierre Kingsley served as Canada’s Chief Electoral Officer from 1990 to 2007.
 During his term, he ushered in reforms needed to comply with the Canadian Charter of Rights and Freedoms and led Elections Canada into the age of computerized election administration.
 His many achievements include the introduction of the 36-day election calendar and digitized electoral geography systems and products.
 Mr. Kingsley also established the National Register of Electors and helped expand the election financing regime to regulate third-party advertising and election financing of all political entities, making the electoral process fair and more transparent.
 On his watch, Elections Canada developed a new website that serves as a comprehensive tool for public information.
 In addition, following Mr. Kingsley’s recommendations to Parliament, the Canada Elections Act was amended in 2006 to authorize the chief electoral officer to appoint returning officers.
-During his tenure, Elections Canada assumed a frontline position in the international arena, particularly in Mexico and South Africa, leading the observation missions in 2006 in Haiti and Irak.
+During his tenure, Elections Canada assumed a frontline position in the international arena, particularly in Mexico and South Africa, leading the observation missions in 2006 in Haiti and Iraq.

 After Mr. Kingsley left Elections Canada, has served as the president and CEO of the International Foundation for Electoral System in Washington.
 DC.
 Previously, Mr. Kingsley had been the CEO of the Ottawa General Hospital, where under his management, construction concluded within budget and three months before schedule.
 Mr. Kingsley held posts at IBM, Travelers Assurance, Veteran Affairs Canada, Health and Welfare Canada, Canada’s Public Service Commission, and the Secretariat of the Treasury Board of Canada.
-He as responsible for the code on conflicts of interest at the Cabinet of Prime Minister Mulroney.
+He was responsible for the code on conflicts of interest at the Cabinet of Prime Minister Mulroney.

 Mkabi Walcott is the Vice-President of the Standards and International Relations at the Standards Council of Canada (SCC), the Canadian national standards body.
 In this role, she is responsible for setting the priorities and direction of the standards and International Relations strategy.
 Dr. Walcott also oversees the Canadian standards development system, including the governance of SCC-accredited standards development organizations and contract management activities related to standards development.
 She is currently a member of the International Organization for Standardization’s (ISO) Technical Management Board and the IEC Strategic Planning task force.